Kubernetes Is No Longer Number One — The REAL 2025 Cloud Native Report (CNCF x SlashData)

 - Observability — 28%

-Observability (28%) has now caught up to Kubernetes (28%).
-“Just running it” is no longer enough — everyone understands you have to see what’s going on, too.
+Notice anything?
+Observability (28%) just caught up to Kubernetes (28%).
+People finally clocked that “just running it” isn’t the finish line.
+You have to see what’s happening too.

-And then there’s service mesh: 8%.
-Eight percent.
+Then there’s service mesh.
+8%.
+Eight percent, code cuties.
 The hype made it sound like 80.

-So the world isn’t living in “service mesh everywhere”.
-It’s living in:
+So no, the world is not living in “service mesh everywhere.”
+The world is living in:

 just give me a solid gateway, logs, and orchestration.